lu-se/vue-template/README.md

 hasLogin | A login/logout button is added.
-Goes to /login or /logout | false isLoggedIn | Is user logged in (show login or logout, avatar if string) | false searchPlaceholder | Placeholder for search field | undefined
+Goes to /login or /logout | false isLoggedIn | Is user logged in (show login or logout, avatar if string) | false searchPlaceholder | Placeholder for search field | undefined logoSrc | URL for the image | "" logoTitle | title and alt text | "" logoUrl | URL then clicking the logo  | ""

 ### events